Ordecaos/Week-8---DevOps-Core-Practical/README.md

 ## Future Development

 If this project were to be taken up in the future, an obvious expansion would be to input a greater variety of Dungeons and Dragons Races, Classes, Names and Titles in order to have a more fleshed out generator, additionally generating gold, statistics and starting equipment would be a wonderful addition.
-Additionally, having CRUD functionality would provide a strong
+Additionally, having CRUD functionality would provide a strong feature for this project.

 ## What would be done differently?